0Petya/TweetSnatch/README.md

 Afterwards, the tweets will be parsed and stored inside the parsedTweets folder.

-Currently, this uses sqlite as a database to store the tweets.
-In the future, I plan on integrating this with Google Maps so that users my visually specify the bounding box, as well as being able to perform queries on the database.
+Currently, this uses sqlite as a database to store the tweets, but it just spits it out in text format.
+In the future, I plan on integrating this with Google Maps so that users may visually specify the bounding box, as well as being able to perform queries on the database.